Kleiber/competitive-programming-analytics/README.md

 # Competitive Programming Analytics (CPA)

+## Overview

 Competitive Programming Analytics (CPA) is a tool to help with competitive programming development.

-## Overview
-`cpa` is a command line that aims to help competitive programmers optimizing code compilation, testing, and debugging time.

 ## Installing